aclemons/emailrelay/doc/reference.md

 By running as a client filter the `mx:` filter will pick up any new messages created by `split:`.

-The filter can be configured with optional semi-colon separated parameters after the `mx:` string.
-The first optional parameter is the address of the DNS server and the second is the port number for the `forward-to` address:
+The filter can be configured with optional address for the DNS server after the `mx:` string:

-        --client-filter="mx:127.0.0.1:10053;10025"
+        --client-filter="mx:127.0.0.1:53"

-If the DNS server responds with a forwarding address of `0.0.0.0` then the `forward-to-address` will be cleared and the message will be forwarded to the default `--forward-to` address.
+If the DNS server responds with a forwarding address of `0.0.0.0` then the `ForwardToAddress` will be cleared and the message will be forwarded to the default `--forward-to` address.

 See `Routing` below for more details.